debottam-7778/Plaza_Parking_Solutions/README.md

 # Plaza_Parking_Solutions
 A smart parking system that can enable booking parking slots and also detect cars and update the slots.
+Android App: The android app can only be run on Android studio.
+The file can be open through android studio.
+The required libraries is to be downloaded before running the file.
+Once there is no error after building the gradle, we can run the Android SDK to run it in an desktop emulator.
+Else we can enable the 'USB debugging' on an android mobile from 'Developer's Option'.
+Then we can upload run the app directly on the mobile by selecting the Android device from the 'Android SDK'.